You are currently viewing 10 Best Language Apps for Travel to Download Before Your Next Trip 2024Pin

 Pin

 Why get Pimsleur?
 So far Pimsleur is one of the best language apps for travel because it’s focused on listening comprehension and speaking.
-You may not get much reading and writing practice compared to other apps, but the other apps do not prepare you for real life conversation scenarios until you’re far into the program.
+I like Teuida’s short-format lessons better, but Pimsleur would be my go-to for languages not offered on Teuida.
+You may not get much reading and writing practice compared to other apps, but the other apps do not prepare you for real-life conversation scenarios until you’re far into the program.
 With Pimsleur, you dive right in from the beginning.

 Method: Audio learning with spaced repetition.